notAkki/notAkki/README.md

 <br />

 ## Organizations
-- I am part of the [Ladue Computer Science Club](https://github.com/LadueCS) which is a club based in St. Louis of high school students interested in computer science
+- I am part of the Ladue Computer Science Club which is a club based in St. Louis of high school students interested in computer science.
-- I am a contributor on the current [Ladue CS Website](https://github.com/LadueCS/laduecs.github.io)
+- I am a contributor on the current Ladue Computer Science Website
+- Part of the team that won the CALICO '22 Programming Competition
+###### All LadueCS related repos have been migrated to codeberg

 <!--